-How do you choose the best full frame mirrorless camera?
-The only way to answer that question is to be quite clear about what you're looking for.
-Of course, you could pay an ABSOLUTE FORTUNE for a camera that's brilliant at everything, like the Sony A1 or the Canon EOS R5, but we're guessing you'd like to see some more affordable alternatives too.
+The best full frame mirrorless camera for one user will be completely wrong for anther – we're all different!
+The trick is to be quite clear about what you're looking for.
+Of course, you could pay an ABSOLUTE FORTUNE for a camera that's brilliant at everything, like the Sony A1 or the Canon EOS R5, but many users can get everything they need for a lot less.

 So we've divided this guide up into sections to make it easier to navigate depending on what you're looking for?